 Classification of High Risk Customers

-Classification of the customers is done under three risk categories viz. low, medium, and high.
+All accounts in the bank are risk categorized under KYC as High, Medium, and Low Risk categories.
 Customer’s identity, Social/financial status, Nature of business activity, Information about the client’s business and their location, etc. are some of the parameters in the risk assessment strategy of the financial institutions.

 In the country like India, service providers like Riskpro offers the classification of high risk customers on the basis of Permanent Account Number which is the most widely used unique identifiers in India.

 Higher Risk Customers are those who are engaged in certain professions or avail the banking products and services where money laundering possibilities are high.
-Financial Institutions conduct enhanced due diligence (EDD) and ongoing monitoring for higher risk customers.
-Risk Based approach to combat money laundering requires the financial institutions and banks to identify the high risk customers.
+Moreover, Financial Institutions conduct enhanced due diligence (EDD) and ongoing monitoring for higher risk customers.
+Risk-based approach to combat money laundering requires financial institutions and banks to identify the high risk customers.

 Classification of High-Risk Customers